coursera-dl/edx-dl/README.md

     python edx-dl.py -u user@user.com -p password COURSE_URL

-The COURSE_URL must correspond to a course you are enregistered, it is the one who ends in '/info', e.g. https://courses.edx.org/courses/edX/DemoX.1/2014/info
+The `COURSE_URL` must correspond to a course you are enregistered, it is the one that ends in `/info`, e.g. https://courses.edx.org/courses/edX/DemoX.1/2014/info

 You must pass the URL of at least one course, you can check the correct url